MagicalTux/webpuppeteer/README.md

 - x11-base/xorg-server minimal

-# Tell me what that JS can do
+# Tell me what that scripts can do

-## sys
+## WebPuppeteerSys

-Initially you have access to a "sys" object (also aliased as "console" so you can type console.log(...) without any issue).
+Initially you have access to this object in "sys" global (also aliased as "console" so you can type console.log(...) without any issue).
 This object has the following methods.

 ### log(message)